A Tribe Called Quest's Last Video Paints A Grim, Gripping Reality

 The death of Phife Dawg eight months earlier had come in the middle of making their first album in 18 years.
 Yet his transition ran parallel to the political upheaval afoot as Barack Obama's presidency gave way to a campaign season that dragged all of America's ugly skeletons of racial and gender bias back to the forefront.

 The LP that practically predicted the election day outcome gets a new visual today, and it's being billed as ATCQ's final video.
-It's for "The Space Program," the first — and one of the most political — song on the album rife with deep sociopolitical context.
+It's for "The Space Program," the first — and possibly the most political — song on the album rife with deep sociopolitical context.
 Directed by Warren Fu, it's a high-concept short film that propels present-day phenomena — from the racially-charged displacement of inner-city gentrification to the police killings of unarmed African-Americans — into a grim Afrofuturist reality in which the "space program" is really code for the systematic removal of black people.

 Q-Tip, Jarobi and Ali Shaheed Muhammad are found seemingly captive on a spaceship to nowhere, while Phife's presence is represented by a glowing sphere-like oracle.
 The video climaxes with cameos from Erykah Badu, Black Thought, Vince Staples, Pharrell, Common, Talib Kweli, Questlove, Rosario Dawson, Ta-Nehisi Coates, Kelly Rowland and Doug E. Fresh.